 Ancient Egypt and Nubia

-Both the two countries had a very profound relationship during peace and war times.
+Both two countries had a very profound relationship during peace and war times.
 They both used similar royal symbols based on rock art.
 There were many cultural exchanges and cooperation and even marriage between the two.
 They had a strong economic relationship through trading in ebony, ivory, leopard skins and a variety of resins.
 The Nubia acted as Egypt’s connection to the riches of east and south of Africa like gold, incense, ebony, copper, ivory, and rare animals.

 The word Nubia comes from the word “Nub” which means gold for the number of gold mines in the area, rare stones and the home to some of the most beautiful and majestic monuments in Egypt.
 The Nubia area is highly famous for containing two of the most famous temples in the history of ancient Egypt, the Temple of Philae and Abu Simbel temple.
-Both the two temples were rescued by the UNESCO in the mid-60s because of the disastrous consequences of the High Aswan Dam and there are must be visited attractions through Nile cruise between Luxor and Aswan.
+Both the two temples were rescued by UNESCO in the mid-60s because of the disastrous consequences of the High Aswan Dam and there are must be visited attractions through Nile cruise between Luxor and Aswan.

 The Nubians are known to be a proud, gentle, honest and enduring people with their own unique culture and customs.
 Their houses were known of containing a backyard and topped with a dome.
 Their culture contains different styles of art, stunning drawings, and beautiful decorations, plus enchanting pottery, mesmerizing handicrafts weaving of baskets, mats from palm fronds and necklaces.